 There are a handful of other accessories we use in our process, none of them terribly expensive or notable.

-Other accessories include things like light hangers, pressure sprayers to water our seedlings, plant tags, watering cans, surge protectors, light timer and other minor conveniences also involved in the process.
+Other accessories include things like light hangers, pressure sprayers to water our seedlings, plant tags, watering cans, surge protectors, light timer and other minor conveniences.

 The Basic Steps In Our Seed Germination System